GRAINS-Soy futures rise, wheat drops as traders await US crop report

 By Tom Polansek

-CHICAGO, Aug 9 (Reuters) - Chicago Board of Trade soybean futures rose on Wednesday as the market recovered from a fall in the previous session that saw prices hit their lowest in more than a month.
+CHICAGO, Aug 9 (Reuters) - Chicago Board of Trade soybean futures rose on Wednesday on improving U.S. export demand and as the market recovered from a one-month low reached in the previous session, analysts said.

 Corn and wheat futures declined.

-The U.S. corn harvest could still be the second-largest on record, with weather conditions turning more favorable.
+The corn harvest could still be the second-largest on record, with weather conditions seen turning more favorable.

 "Nobody wants to really put on much of a position ahead of the report," said Sherman Newlin, an Illinois farmer and analyst with Risk Management Commodities.